 At the discretion of the instructor, additional readings related to diversity, ethics, social justice and family transitions will be provided throughout the course as topics and interests arise from scenarios, role-plays, discussions, and personal reflection.
-Students are also required to research journals on special topics on a weekly basis for personal development and discussion in class.
+Students may be asked to research journals on special topics for personal development and discussion in class.